Permission to temporarily manage traffic on the public highway

 The notice is limited to 21 days if there is a danger to the public or risk of serious damage to the road, persons or property, such as a leaking gas main.
 This emergency notice can be extended by one further notice of up to 21 days providing a maximum of 42 days in total.
 After such time, if a full traffic order has not been implemented and the restriction is still required Section 74 charges will apply.
 It is therefore imperative that sites requiring immediate restrictions are assessed to ascertain the likely duration in case a full traffic order will be required.
 This can then be applied for without delay and processing can commence allowing enough time to come into force before the end of the 42 day period.

 The notice is limited to 5 days duration if there is no risk of danger or damage to the road, persons or property.
 There are no extensions to these notices and Section 74 charges will apply if the restriction is still required on day 6.
 The applicant must consider whether a 5 day duration is sufficient and if there is any doubt, a full traffic order should be applied for instead.
-In cases where an emergency notice is not required but a 5 day notice is applicable, it is preferable that two weeks notice is given to the Network Management Unit allowing enough to agree a diversion route, agree signage and provide some advance warning to affected properties.
+In cases where an emergency notice is not required but a 5 day notice is applicable, it is preferable that two weeks notice is given to the Traffic and Network team, allowing enough to agree a diversion route, agree signage and provide some advance warning to affected properties.

 Please note: it is entirely at the discretion of the highway authority as to whether a 5 day notice is appropriate or whether a full advertised order is required.
 The highway authority has the right to refuse a request for a temporary notice and may insist that a full advertised order is necessary.